 New Hampshire has 1.3 million residents, as reported by the U.S. Census Bureau, within 10 counties.
 New Hampshire is predominately a rural state with a couple of urbanized areas.
 There are two cities in the southern tier which are densely populated; however, the northern tier is rural and mountainous.
 The northern tier borders the Quebec Province in Canada to the north, Vermont to the west and Maine to the east and serves as the primary location for logging and forestry operations.
-NH is a small state with a large transient CMV population.
+NH is the only state that borders Maine so it is the primary conduit corridor for interstate carriers driving in and out of Maine; as such NH is a small state with a large transient CMV population.
 The interstate highways, nearly 300 miles, carry the majority of commercial traffic transporting passengers, hazardous materials and property.

-By implementing the activities set forth in our FY 2019 Basic MCSAP, New Entrant Program, and Border Enforcement Program, Troop G's Motor Carrier Enforcement Unit's (MCEU) primary goal is to improve CMV operation safety resulting in less fatal and non-fatal crashes and hazardous material incidents.
+By implementing the activities set forth in our FY 2020-FY2022 Basic MCSAP, New Entrant Program, and Border Enforcement Program, Troop G's Motor Carrier Enforcement Unit's (MCEU) primary goal is to improve CMV operation safety resulting in less fatal and non-fatal crashes and hazardous material incidents.